maaslalani/nap/README.md

 theme: catppuccin-mocha
 ```

-Environment variables and a config file can be mixed, but any config file values will take precedence.
+Environment variables and a config file can be mixed, but any environment values will take precedence.

 <br />